 Here at Xoxoday, we believe in bringing disruption to the market.
 The idea of getting into hyper-local Experience & Activity marketplace meant the tech specs had to be supported with all the right tools.
 Right from hiring super-engineers to performing supertasks, Xoxoday had already been doing a lot.

-However shifting from a monolithic to microservice kind of architecture requires lots of preparation.
+However, shifting from a monolithic to a microservice kind of architecture requires lots of preparation.
 A sneak peek of Xoxoday's architecture and flow can be found in the visual given below:

 To achieve these business goals, the architecture began to change under considerations such as: